astrotars/the-stream-swiftui/README.md

 We use SwiftUI's [`UIViewControllerRepresentable`](https://developer.apple.com/documentation/swiftui/uiviewcontrollerrepresentable) which allows us to create and manage a `UIViewController`.
 Since Stream's high-level components are `UIViewController`s this is exactly what we need to bring them into SwiftUI.

 All Stream's component needs to render is a `ChannelPresenter`.
+There's a lot of oppurtunities to customize this view, but we'll keep it simple for now.
 Since we instantiated this object when creating the channel, we simply use the one passed along to us by `PrivateChatChannel`.
 With that object, we create a `ChatViewController` instance, which comes from Stream's library, and give it the `ChannelPresenter`.
 Now we get a full chat experience with only a few lines of work:

 ![](images/chat-populated.png)

 And we're done.
-Stream's built-in views makes it straightforward to build a great chat experience.
+Stream's built-in views makes it straightforward to build a great chat experience!